InscopeMetrics/kairosdb/src/docs/kairosdevelopment/CustomData.rst

 4. Bind your DataPointFactory in your plugin module.
 5. Register custom type in the properties file.

-Look at StringDataPointFactory.java and StringDataPoint.java for examples of how to implement.

 Example for creating custom types
 ---------------------------------